Appreciate Indian govt’s idea to make Air India a strong player in intl market: Lufthansa CEO | Business

 Currently, Lufthansa Group operates 42 flights per week connecting India with Germany and Switzerland.

-While Lufthansa airline operates flights on Frankfurt-Delhi, Frankfurt-Mumbai, Frankfurt-Bengaluru, Frankfurt-Chennai routes, Munich-Delhi and Munich-Mumbai routes, SWISS airline operates on Zurich-Mumbai and Zurich-Delhi routes.
+While Lufthansa airline operates flights on Frankfurt-Delhi, Frankfurt-Mumbai, Frankfurt-Bengaluru, Frankfurt-Chennai routes, Munich-Delhi, and Munich-Mumbai routes, the SWISS airline operates on Zurich-Mumbai and Zurich-Delhi routes.

 Before the pandemic, the Lufthansa group used to operate 56 per week on the aforementioned routes.